 - 1. Trades and technicians pathways and credentials leading to hands-on, skilled positions relating to the installation and repair of various building and energy system projects.
 Subcategories include: - a.
 Construction trades, involving a variety of occupations in the building trades such as carpenters, construction laborers, plumbers, and electricians. - b.
-Energy technicians, involving the installation and repair of renewable energy systems, such as wind and solar energy, and electric vehicle charging systems. - Heating, ventilation, air condition, and refrigeration (HVACR) and maintenance credentials for skilled labor positions as HVACR technicians or as installers of weatherization and energy efficiency improvements for residential and commercial buildings. - Architecture and drafting credentials that either prepare individuals for entry-level computer aided drafting and design (CAD), or that prepare students to transfer into bachelor' degree programs in architecture and similar fields. - 4.
+Energy technicians, involving the installation and repair of renewable energy systems, such as wind and solar energy, and electric vehicle charging systems. - c.
+Automotive technicians and specialists, involving the installation, repair and maintenance of various automotive systems, including diesel, hybrid and electric vehicles. - Heating, ventilation, air condition, and refrigeration (HVACR) and maintenance credentials for skilled labor positions as HVACR technicians or as installers of weatherization and energy efficiency improvements for residential and commercial buildings. - 3.
+Architecture and drafting credentials that either prepare individuals for entry-level computer aided drafting and design (CAD), or that prepare students to transfer into bachelor' degree programs in architecture and similar fields. - 4.
 Construction management credentials preparing students to actively manage complex construction and energy installation projects.